cilium/cilium/Documentation/concepts/overview.rst

 include:

 * Synchronizing kubernetes services with etcd for :ref:`Cluster Mesh`

 * Synchronizing node resources with etcd

 * Ensuring that DNS pods are managed by Cilium

-* Garbage-collection of Cilium Endpoints resources
+* Garbage-collection of Cilium Endpoints resources, unused security identities from the key-value store, and status of deleted nodes from CiliumNetworkPolicy

+* Translation of ``toGroups`` policy

+* Interaction with the AWS API for managing :ref:`ipam_eni`